 The study and application of research methods appropriate to professional studies.
-The course will provide a general introduction to research methods, as well as providing practical exposure to Problem Statements, Literature Reviews, Writing the Research Proposal, and Organization of the Research Report.
-Quantitative and Qualitative Research methodologies will be covered.
+The course will provide a general introduction to research methods, as well as providing practical exposure to problem statements, Literature Reviews, Writing the Research Proposal, and Organization of the Research Report.
+Quantitative and Qualitative Research methodologies will be briefly covered in preparation for the later courses in these areas.